btholt/complete-intro-to-react-v9/lessons/05-ecosystem/B-tanstack-query.md

 ---
 title: TanStack Query
 description: >-
-  Learn how to create a past orders page using React and TanStack Query for efficient API interaction, enhancing your developer experience with cleaner, bug-free code.
-This guide covers installing React Query, setting up ESLint configurations, and utilizing hooks for paginated data fetching and caching.
+  Learn how to create a past orders page in React using TanStack Query to facilitate seamless asynchronous API calls, enhancing code cleanliness and efficiency.
+This guide by seasoned developer Brian Holt provides detailed instructions on integrating React Query ESLint configurations and leveraging React Query Devtools for better debugging.
+Ideal for web developers looking to optimize React-based projects with effective data fetching techniques.
-  Discover how TanStack Query simplifies asynchronous API calls while improving application performance and readability.
 keywords:
-  - React Query
+  - React
-  - TanStack
+  - TanStack Query
   - API calls
+  - web development
-  - ESLint
+  - JavaScript
-  - data fetching
+  - Brian Holt
 ---

 Let's make make a past orders page.
 Create a new file, `past.lazy.jsx`.
 If your Vite server is already running, it will automatically stub it out for you!
 Pretty cool developer experience from TanStack.